uviclibraries/insta360/editing-video-laptop.md

 **8. Deep track**
   - Click on the deep tracking icon
   - Drag your mouse to the object you want to follow
+  - To remove deep tracking once applied, you will see a darker yellow part on your video timeline.
+Control and right click to delete.

 **9. Video Options:** are located on the right hand side of the Software panel
   - Flowstate stabilization: it is best to leave it on in most cases as it makes the video smooth, for this workshop leave the default but know you can change these settings.
  <img src="images/insta-video-editing-09.png" style="float:right" alt="exporting editing menu">